wennjiee/echomimic_v2/README.md

 * EchoMimicV2: Towards Striking, Simplified, and Semi-Body Human Animation.
 [GitHub](https://github.com/antgroup/echomimic_v2)

 ## &#x1F4E3; Updates
+* [2025.01.16] 🔥 Please check out the [discussions](https://github.com/antgroup/echomimic_v2/discussions) to learn how to start EchoMimicV2.
 * [2025.01.16] 🚀🔥 [GradioUI for Accelerated EchoMimicV2](https://github.com/antgroup/echomimic_v2/blob/main/app_acc.py) is now available.
 * [2025.01.03] 🚀🔥 **One Minute is All You Need to Generate Video**.
 [Accelerated EchoMimicV2](https://github.com/antgroup/echomimic_v2/blob/main/infer_acc.py) are released.
 The inference speed can be improved by 9x (from ~7mins/120frames to ~50s/120frames on A100 GPU).
 * [2024.12.16] 🔥 [RefImg-Pose Alignment Demo](https://github.com/antgroup/echomimic_v2/blob/main/demo.ipynb) is now available, which involves aligning reference image, extracting pose from driving video, and generating video.